-10.1.1 Policy statements relating to the method and frequency of the valuation of all investments of the Fund can be found in sections 6 (Valuation approach), 7 (Valuation methodology categories), 8 (Hierarchy of fair value), 9 (Independent third party valuers), 10 (Frequency of valuations) and 11 (Consistency of valuations) of the Investment Valuation Policy.
+10.1.1 Policy statements relating to the method and frequency of the valuation of all investments of the Fund can be found in section 3 of the Investment Valuation Policy.

-- 10.2.1 Standards relating to the valuation of Fund investments can be found Schedules 2 (Valuation methodology categories) and 3 (Frequency of valuations) of the Investment Valuation Policy. - 10.2.2 Standards relating to reporting to the Board on valuation matters are found in Schedule 4 (Reporting framework) of the Investment Valuation Policy.
+- 10.2.1 Standards relating to the valuation of Fund investments can be found in Schedules 1 (Valuation Methodology) and 2 (Frequency of Valuations) of the Investment Valuation Policy. - 10.2.2 Standards relating to reporting to the Board on valuation matters are found in Schedule 3 (Reporting Framework) of the Investment Valuation Policy.